nikhilkumar0102/Elevate_Labs-Cyber-Security-Internship/Task8 Working with VPN/README.md

 - **Use on All Devices**: Install the VPN on your phone, laptop, or tablet for protection everywhere.
 - **Check for Updates**: Keep the VPN app updated for the best security and features.
 - **Ask for Help**: If the VPN isn’t working, check the provider’s website for support or FAQs.

-By following these steps, you can easily use a VPN to stay safer online, access more content, and understand its pros and cons.
-It’s like putting a lock on your internet connection!